Why Is My A/C System Freezing Up?

-You’ve probably already guessed this isn’t a normal part of the operation of your air conditioning system.
-You would be correct in that assumption.
-If you have never experienced this the idea can seem far fetched.
+You’ve probably already guessed this isn’t a normal part of the operation of your air conditioning system and you would be correct in that assumption.
+If you’ve never experienced this, the idea can seem far fetched.
 After all, not many people are used to seeing a block of ice surrounding their compressor on a 95-degree summer day.
 Air Conditioning and Refrigeration systems freeze for different reasons depending on what is impacting what part of the refrigeration cycle (see below) These reasons can be listed under 4 different categories; airflow loss, refrigerant loss, mechanical, and temperature.

 The second category is refrigerant loss.
 This is another very common cause for a/c systems freezing over.
 Each system is charged with an exact amount of refrigerant or freon that is used to transfer heat from your home.
 Age of a system, improper installation, acidity of refrigerant, or manufacturing flaws can cause systems to leak refrigerant.
 The size and severity of the leak is situation dependent.
 Loss of pressure in the system cause the temperature of the refrigerant to drop below freezing temperatures and form ice on the evaporator coil and travel outside to the condenser via the copper lineset.
 In rare cases overcharging a system may result in no superheat and the air conditioning unit to freeze over.

 Other causes of an air conditioning system freezing are mechanical related and are listed below.

 - A clogged liquid line filter drier.
 Which is typically a result of a poor quality installation, and improper evacuation during installation of a central heating and air system.

 - A kink in the liquid line, or restriction in the system at the TXV (thermostatic expansion valve) near the entrance to the evaporator coil.